Scrap Mechanic: Gameplay

-Players can also find a farmer(or trader) with whom they can trade for special items including spudguns, garment boxes, seeds and ammunition (potato).
-The farmer accepts produce crates as currency as well as caged farmers that can be found at burnt and autumn forests campsites.

-In later stages of the game, building advanced bases and elaborate machines is possible.
-Resources can be collected more efficiently using better machines, and farming automation through creations (and the required defenses for nightly raids) make larger scale conflicts with the bots possible.

-As of update 0.5.1 most items are available in creative mode except for structure parts, the dressbot and cookbot and other parts like garment boxes, small chests, most consumables, etc.

-Several elements described here (such as Farmbots dropping warehouse keys) are subject to change in later versions as the game is still in early access.
+Players begin at the site of a crashed spaceship, with very few items.
+Inside the crashed spaceship the player must find a Master Battery—which is located in a ruin nearby—and place it into the Master Battery Socket located in the crashed spaceship, by doing this, the player activates the Mini Craftbot, and the Ship Terminal.
+The Mini Craftbot is a more simple and smaller version of the Craftbot with limited functionality, primarily focused on allowing players to build a basic vehicle to begin exploring the world.
+The Ship Terminal allows players to receive the Logbook which indicates the time of day, the day they're on, the beacons that players place down, and various important locations.
+Players must search for supplies and food in order to survive.

+The Mechanic Station is the location where the various crafting stations can be made.
+This includes the Craftbot, the Dressbot, made for making cloths, the Refinebot for refining raw materials, and the Cookbot, for combining raw foods into recipes.
+In addition, a Resource Collector can crafted which is used for collecting and storing various resources and transferring them to Refinebot.

+The Farmers Hideout is the location where trading is performed for items such as the spud guns, garment boxes, seeds and ammunition (potatoes).

+Other locations include structures such as the Silo District or Ruin City filled with enemy, loot crates, and ruin chests; the Farmers Hideout, where items can be purchased; the Farmers Shacks that can be harvested for blocks, parts and other resources; and Warehouses, large buildings storing more advanced supplies.

 Creative mode

 In creative mode, players start with full access to an unlimited supply of all items in the game, allowing for the creation of a variety of buildings, vehicles, and machines, none of which require energy or fuel to function.
 There are no enemies nor animals in the world naturally, but they can be spawned by the player with spawn capsules.
 In this mode, players cannot be injured or die.
-There are also harvestables from survival mode such as trees and stone as well as crafting stations, allowing for players to test all sorts of mad resource gathering contraptions.
+There are also harvestable crops from survival mode such as trees and stone as well as crafting stations, allowing for players to test all sorts of contraptions.
 Creations can be saved and shared via the Steam workshop.

 Challenge mode

-In challenge mode, players have to try and get through 50 levels by making or fixing contraptions using the limited materials they are given.
-A challenge builder is also available for players to build and share their own challenge levels.
-Levels can be downloaded and published in the Steam workshop.
+In challenge mode, players will try and get through 50 levels by building or fixing contraptions using the limited materials they are given.
+A challenge builder is also available for players to build and share their own challenge levels through the Steam workshop.
+Challenge levels can be downloaded and published in the Steam workshop.
 Originally, challenge mode was a developer's experiment with encryption mechanics, not allowing buildings to be deleted, which has evolved into its whole separate game mode.

-Backstory

-The survival backstory depicts the setting of the game and can be found on the Scrap Mechanic Steam store page.